 Aborted (core dumped)

 Hi!!
 I enjoyed playing your game for a few minutes.
 I couldn't figure out level 2, it got me bored.
 Other than that I wish you could offer more material to make a better judgement.
 I would suggest you keep at it, though, I would like to play a further demo with a complete level, say, or a few levels.
 I think it is too early to say anything, except that I would like to play this game when it is completed.
 Also, why is water so harmful that the character can't even seem to get his feet wet without starting to drown?
 I think you should change this, make it so that you can get your feet in the water.
-Thanks for letting us play your game!!!3 months ago
+Thanks for letting us play your game!!!1 year ago

 Hi!
 First of all thank you for playing!
 Also thanks for your comments, I'm glad you could enjoy it!